hermescenter/dontspy.eu/site/content/en/about/index.md

 Our main goal was to show how, by using technology already available on the market, public institutions and private companies could potentially access **sensitive information** about citizens (age, gender, even emotional state!) and use it as they please – should Remote Biometric Identification (RBI) ever become legal in the EU.

 ### But, wait, isn’t a ban on RBI already in place?
+And didn’t the AI Act’s draft include a total ban, initially?

-And didn’t the AI Act’s draft include a **total ban**, initially?
-Well, the **General Data Protection Regulation** (GDPR) does include a ban on biometric identification.
+Well, the General Data Protection Regulation (GDPR) does include a ban on biometric identification.

 However, when the AI Act will become effective, RBI systems will be subject to that law only – given that their software employs Artificial Intelligence.

-Like many other nonprofit organizations all around the continent, we are **deeply concerned** about the trajectory the AI Act is taking.
+Like many other nonprofit organizations all around the continent, we are deeply concerned about the trajectory the AI Act is taking.

-> We’re talking about a major body of legislation, a heavy bulk of norms regulating AI (or attempting to do so) that’s set to be enacted in 2025, eventually becoming the first of its kind at the global level – and, let’s not forget, an **important precedent** for non-EU countries.
+We’re talking about a major body of legislation, a heavy bulk of norms regulating AI (or attempting to do so) that’s set to be enacted in 2025, eventually becoming the first of its kind at the global level – and, let’s not forget, an important precedent for non-EU countries.

-As we write (Autumn 2023), dozens of fellow digital & human rights organizations have already flagged one too many loopholes in the Act, beginning with the very **definition** of RBI technology.
+As we write (Autumn 2023), dozens of fellow digital & human rights organizations have already flagged one too many loopholes in the Act, beginning with the very definition of RBI technology.

-This meticulously-written [joint statement](//edri.org/wp-content/uploads/2022/05/Prohibit-RBI-in-publicly-accessible-spaces-Civil-Society-Amendments-AI-Act-FINAL.pdf) by **EDRi (European Digital Rights coalition)** details the threats posed by the current versions of Article 3(36) and Article 5(1)(d), along with recommendations by civil society on how to make sure people’s fundamental rights are protected.
+This meticulously-written [joint statement](//edri.org/wp-content/uploads/2022/05/Prohibit-RBI-in-publicly-accessible-spaces-Civil-Society-Amendments-AI-Act-FINAL.pdf) by EDRi (European Digital Rights coalition) details the threats posed by the current versions of Article 3(36) and Article 5(1)(d), along with recommendations by civil society on how to make sure people’s fundamental rights are protected.

 ### Yes, RBI might be officially banned… but with some exceptions.

-**Predictive policing** tools and **real-time** remote facial recognition & biometric identification in public spaces are forbidden, as of now, and the AI Act’s current version maintains this ban as well.
+Predictive policing tools and real-time remote facial recognition and biometric identification in public spaces are forbidden, as of now, and the AI Act’s current version maintains this ban as well.

-However, exceptions will be granted for **ex-post technologies** employed in the prosecution of serious crimes and under judicial authorization; law enforcement will also be able to use predictive policing algorithms that analyse personal data in order to identify potential **future offenders**.
+However, exceptions will be granted for ex-post technologies employed in the prosecution of serious crimes and under judicial authorization; law enforcement will also be able to use predictive policing algorithms that analyse personal data in order to identify potential future offenders.

 ### And who gets to determine who could potentially turn into an “offender”?